Ultima V: Warriors of Destiny: Reception

 By 1990, the game had sold over 100,000 copies in the United States.

-Computer Gaming Worlds Scorpia described Ultima V as "well worth the wait," citing improved graphics and storyline.
+Computer Gaming World stated that "the game system and technology are strides ahead" of Ultima IV. 's The magazine's Scorpia described Ultima V as "well worth the wait", citing improved graphics and storyline.
 Minor criticisms were directed at flaws in the documentation and combat system.
 In 1993 she called the game "a worth follow-up ... not to be missed", although criticizing the Underworld as "a disappointment, being vast but essentially empty".
 Compute! called V "a tour de force in the realm of computer role-playing ... but it doesn't match the elegance of IV".
 The game was reviewed in 1988 in Dragon #137 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.

-Garriott claimed in 1994 that V was his favorite Ultima.
+Garriott claimed in 1994 that V was the high watermark of the Ultima series in terms of storytelling.
 In 1990 the game received the eighth-highest number of votes in a survey of Computer Gaming World readers' "All-Time Favorites".
 The game was ranked the 18th best game of all time by Amiga Power in 1991.

-Ultima V: Lazarus
+Legacy

 A fan-made recreation of Ultima V using the Dungeon Siege engine, Ultima V: Lazarus, was released on December 22, 2005.